 Source: McDonald, Ian; A School of Their Own; 2000; p.
 211-212

 The School with the support of The Old Boys’ Union has reinstituted the Captain Raymond Allsopp (A.A.M.C) Memorial Award.
-The award will be to a Year 12 Student.
-The award for 2014 will be presented next Tuesday 9 September 2014 at the School Assembly.
+The award is for a Year 12 Student.

 Captain Raymond Allsopp, an Old Boy of Parramatta Marist, studied medicine at the University of Sydney, and subsequently joined the Australian Army Medical Corp at the outbreak of World War II.
 He was killed by a mortar bomb whilst heroically tending to his fellow wounded soldiers whilst under fire during a Japanese ambush in Balikpapan, Borneo, Dutch East Indies, in 1945.